banner

 for (const InputTarget& inputTarget : inputTargets) {

-// Get the connection through inputChannel
+// Retrieve the connection through the inputChannel

 sp<Connection> connection =